edvanbeinum/snowshoe/README.md

 ## Folders

-* /assets - raw MD/Textile files where folder structure will be recreated on te site
+* /assets/content - raw MD/Textile files where folder structure will be recreated on the site
+* /assest/layout - the layout file, basically the second step in the two-step view process
 * /public where to final site is saved to

+## Install Snowshoe

+Snowshoe used a few third party libraries such as a PHP Markdown parser, the textile parser, Twig template engine and Yadif dependency injection container.
+They are bundled with Snowshoe as git submodules.
+You will need to install them:

+    $ git clone git@github.com:edvanbeinum/snowshoe.git
+    $ cd snowshoe
+    $ git submodules init
+    $ git submodules update

 ## To run Snowshow: